 Strains and sprains may be painful, but the good news is you should be able to treat most minor cases yourself at home.

-The first thing you should do after sustaining an injury is use the PRICE principle – that is, protect, rest, ice, compression and elevation:
+The first thing you should do after sustaining an injury is use the PRICER principle – that is, protect, rest, ice, compression, elevation and rehabilitation:

-Fingers are the most commonly dislocated joints, closely followed by shoulders.
-Dislocations of other joints such as elbows, knees and hips are less common.
+Fingers and shoulders are the most commonly dislocated joints, while dislocations of other joints such as elbows, knees and hips are less common.